Umbrella companies play a vital role in the contracting industry by handling payroll, taxes, and other administrative tasks for contractors.

 This can cause some confusion when you try to compare margins between providers.

-A reputable umbrella will let you know what their regular weekly and monthly fees are – these gross margins should be displayed on their website.
+A reputable umbrella will tell you its regular weekly and monthly fees—these gross margins should be displayed on its website.
 If an umbrella uses net fees in its marketing material, it might be time to move on with your search.

 How much is a typical umbrella company margin?

-The umbrella market is highly competitive, with most reputable providers charging between £25 and £30 per week in fixed fees.
+The umbrella market is highly competitive, and most reputable providers charge fixed fees between £25 and £30 per week.

 Other Considerations

 - No PAYE umbrella company can legitimately save you tax, via expense reclaims or other methods.
-The only savings you can make by switching providers is in the costs of using the service itself – the margin.
+The only saving you can make by switching providers is the cost of using the service.

-- Price is just one of several factors you should look at when choosing an umbrella company.
+- Price is one of several factors you should consider when choosing an umbrella company.

-- Other factors, such as quality of service, the background of the company itself, and any personal recommendations you have received from other contractors are also important.
+- Other factors, such as the quality of service, the background of the company itself, and any personal recommendations you have received from other contractors, are also important.

 - Read our tips on how to compare umbrella companies for more ideas.